 Ken is a professor in the School of Social and Political Sciences in the subject area of Urban Studies.
 He has been a full time member of staff at the University in various guises since 1989.
 He became a professor in 2006.
 Ken was also Head of the Department of Urban Studies from 2005 to 2010 and associate dean of the Faculty of Law, Business and Social Sciences in 2009-10.
-He is now Director of Policy Scotland, the University's hub for policy research and knowledge exchange.
+After four years as Director of Policy Scotland, he is now Director of the UK Collaborative Centre for Housing Evidence.

 Ken's research interests are focused on the economic, financial and policy dimensions of housing.
 He has carried out research for government departments, ESRC, Joseph Rowntree Foundation, trade bodies, the private sector and international organisations like OECD.
 His current interests are on the financing and economics of social and affordable housing, and, the application of behavioural economics to housing.